Meeting Rooms at Peter Herdic House

 From meetings to retreats to conferences, the Herdic House offers the modern conveniences your group needs in an unforgettable Victorian sanctuary of luxury and comfort.
 Audio visual equipment is available for your convenience, as well as Wi-Fi Internet access.

 The Herdic House Restaurant contains three private rooms, ideal for business meetings or small conferences.
 We can offer private dining for groups as small as 6, with rooms that accommodate up to 12, 20, 30 and 35, respectively, and a ground floor that can seat up to 80.
-If you prefer an elegant location for your next business dinner or presentation, consider that our beautifully appointed rooms are lit by chandeliers, our guests sit on velvet tufted chairs, and each table is appointed with fresh flowers and candles.
+If you prefer an elegant location for your next business dinner or presentation, consider that our beautifully appointed rooms are lit by chandeliers, our guests sit on velvet tufted chairs, and each table is appointed with candles.

 We offer meeting space indoors and a relaxing cocktail space outside on our wisteria-covered patio.
 Our stunning decor is matched only by the excellent fare prepared by our chefs, using the finest ingredients, sourced from our local farms and producers whenever possible.
 Our capable kitchen (run by Gloria’s daughter Liz Miele) makes dining a gourmet experience, and our chefs and staff are happy to work with you and your clients to tailor a menu or event specifically to your needs.